lyz-code/repository-orm/docs/models.md

 {! examples/auto_increment_id.py !} # noqa
 ```

-!!! warning "This won't work with `str` ids!"
+!!! warning "This will only work with `int` ids!
+For the rest of the cases you
+need to give the `id_` yourself."

 ## Merging entities